 We will continue to fight fracking and other types of oil and gas drilling in Virginia’s national forests on a case-by-case basis.

 Sign up for our email list to be sure you know about any proposed projects and opportunities to make your voice heard.

-As the Atlantic Coast Pipeline attempts to snake its way through the GWNF transporting fracked natural gas from West Virginia, it is a strong reminder that the impacts of fracking are still a real and present danger to our forests and watersheds.
+As the Atlantic Coast and Mountain Valley Pipelines attempts to snake its way through our national forests transporting fracked natural gas from West Virginia, it is a strong reminder that the impacts of fracking are still a real and present danger to our forests and watersheds.

 We will continue to take citizens, media, students and elected representatives on tours to see first-hand the impacts of fracking.